WVURAIL/dspira-lessons/categories/horn-construction/index.md

 The antenna consists of the horn panels, a metal can, the wire probe, and a low noise amplifier.

 The horn panels and metal can are assembled as a single unit.
-Detailed instructions on assembling the horn panels, metal can, and stand can be found [here.](https://drive.google.com/file/d/1qdc5lhKErFyIsc8b52ZIkCPJLi-XykSb/view?usp=sharing) Complete details on assembling the metal can apparatus are found [here.](http://wvurail.org/dspira-lessons/AssemblingtheCAN)
+For detailed instructions on assembling the horn panels, metal can, and stand, click [here.](https://drive.google.com/file/d/1qdc5lhKErFyIsc8b52ZIkCPJLi-XykSb/view?usp=sharing) More complete details on assembling the metal can apparatus are found [here.](http://wvurail.org/dspira-lessons/AssemblingtheCAN)

 The low noise amplifier (LNA) connects to the antenna probe through a standard SMA connector that is part of the can assembly.
 (See diagram above??)